 After your child is registered for school we will contact you just after the Easter holidays.
-During the Summer Term you and your child are invited to participate in our Induction Programme.
+During the summer term you and your child will be invited to participate in our Induction Programme.
 The purpose of the Induction Programme is to support each child to make a happy and smooth transition to Primary 1.
-Below is an outline of our Induction Programme for 2016.
-Please note that we may require to amend dates, but hopefully these will not change!